dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-The `FilterLink` is a *Container* Component so it *subscribes* to the `store` and it renders the *Presentational* Component called `Link` calculating weather it should be *active* based on its' props the *current* Redux `store` `state` and it specifies the *behavior*
+The `FilterLink` is a *Container* Component so it *subscribes* to the `store` and it renders the *Presentational* Component called `Link` calculating weather it should be *active* based on its props the *current* Redux `store` `state` and it specifies the *behavior*
 (*what happens when it's clicked*).